sptls/window_on_top/README.md

 # WINDOWS always on TOP
 Small app that makes selected window/s be always on top of other windows.
 Essential feature that Windows systems are still missing.
-There is no interface or any notifications what is going on.
+~~There is no interface or any notifications what is going on.~~

 It works in background.

+## Update 1.10
+ - Now adds (ONTOP) suffix to window title

 # Usage
 Download latest compiled version from release page --------->